MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 Finally, from the Server and Client API side of the story, the calls are very similar to what you know from original PlayFab user and Character Statistics calls.

 In this case, there is a call to [UpdateUserStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserstatistics) and another to **UpdatePlayerStatistics** in each **API** set.
-The difference here is that now, *the version is part of either the request or the response*.
+The difference here is that now, the version is part of either the request or the response.

 When retrieving statistics, the value for the current statistic version - as well as the version number itself - is returned.